 The Allies can divert transport aircraft from their assigned mission of supplying China, to Burmese missions.
 Allow this only when there are Japanese units at or within 14 hexes of Imphal and/or Dimapur and west of the Chindwin River.
+Diversions are usually used to gain "extra" SP (in addition to the player's normal stocks), or to transport units from Arakan (3.1c).

-During the Reinforcement Phase, the Allies declare a "Hump Diversion".
-Then roll one die.
-The result is the number of REs which can be moved.
+During the Reinforcement Phase, the Allies declare a Hump Diversion and roll one die.
+The result is the total number of REs which can be moved this turn via what are called Diversion flights.